luthemes/white-spektrum/readme.txt

 == Changelog ==
 = 2.1.2 - 09.24.2024 =
 * add pagination styles
+* Make sure that we display navigation properly

 = 2.1.1 - 09.23.2024 =
 * make sure that we remove $args from wp_link_page()